MelleKoning/goproto/README.md

 You can (re-)generate the `addressbook.pb.go` file by running the consecutive commands:

-`make docker` -> creates the docker image with the protocol buffers golang tooling `make generate` -> uses the generated docker image with the go protobuffers tooling
+`make docker` -> creates the docker image with the protocol buffers golang tooling

+`make generate` -> uses the generated docker image with the go protobuffers tooling

 The above tutorial also shows the way the generated golang structs can then be used to Marshal and Unmarshal data for writing to files.

+## Example grpc client and service stubs

-We also added a simple remote procedure call to retrieve the contents of the entire addressbook, this is for ensuring the grpc stubs are also created.
+We also added a simple remote procedure call to retrieve the contents of the entire addressbook, this is for ensuring the grpc service stubs are also created.

+## Addition of grpc-web in dockerfile

+The Dockerfile does contain a version of `protoc-gen-grpc-web`.
+This is for generating javascript compatible grpc communcation but an example is not (yet) added to the `make generate` command.
+More information can be found at [protoc-gen-grpc-web](https://github.com/grpc/grpc-web)

 ## buf linter